Contents

 On a personal levelit allowed me to open up to new people and cultures.to new people and new cultures.

 I have very fond memories of this program and it was an unforgettable experience.
-It's a real opportunity to deepen your knowledge of a subject, in another country, and at virtually no cost.
+It's a real opportunity to deepen your knowledge of a subject, in another country, at virtually no cost.

 If you have any questions, please contact: mobilite-unita@univ-smb.fr